dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-upsscu/README.md

                                               'secret' by default
         --key-store-type <storetype>          type of key store containing the private key, JKS by default
+     -l,--lock                                Subscribe
+                                              Globally/FilteredGlobalSubscript
+                                              ion/SpecificUPSInstance with
+                                              deletion lock.
+     -m <[seq/]attr=value>                    Specify matching key for
+                                              subscribing to Filtered Global
+                                              Subscription.
+Attributes can be
+                                              specified by keyword or tag
+                                              value (in hex), e.g. PatientName
+                                              or 00100010.
+Attributes in
+                                              nested Datasets can be specified
+                                              by including the keyword/tag
+                                              value of the sequence attribute,
+                                              e.g. 00400275/00400009 for
+                                              Scheduled Procedure Step ID in
+                                              the Request Attributes Sequence.
         --max-ops-invoked <no>                maximum number of operations
                                               this AE may invoke
                                               asynchronously, unlimited by